kYangLi/DeepH-dock/README.md

 ```

 ## Citation
+**Any and all use of this software, in whole or in part, should clearly acknowledge and link to this repository.**

-If you use this platform, please cite:
+If you use this code in your academic work, please cite:

 ```bash
 TBA